go-lab/smart-device/README.md

 Requirements
 ============
-To use this laboratory you have to count with:
+To use this laboratory you have to count with:<br>
--A knowledge of server and client side on linux systems (Raspbian), managing of packages repositories and development experience.
+-A knowledge of server and client side on linux systems (Raspbian), managing of packages repositories and development experience.<br>
--A Robotic Arm connected to Arduino
+-A Robotic Arm connected to Arduino. <br>
--A Raspberry Pi Model B (is not tested the recently Model B+, yet) -An Arduino UNO R3 board
+-A Raspberry Pi Model B (is not tested the recently Model B+, yet).<br>
+-An Arduino UNO R3 board.<br>
--A PC with Apache server intalled to use on client side
+-A PC with Apache server intalled to use on client side.<br>

 How works
 =========